Michael Yates (economist): Teaching and later career

 In the summer of 1968, Yates received his induction notice.
 With the encouragement of an academic advisor, he applied for a teaching position at UP's satellite campus in Johnstown, Pennsylvania.
 He was appointed an assistant professor in 1969.
 He worked part-time on his degree while teaching.
-Teaching deepened his radicalism, and he abandoned once and for all the neoclassical economics he had been taught.
+Teaching deepened his radicalism, and he abandoned the neoclassical economics he had been taught.
 He also participated in union organizing activities, first with the maintenance and custodial workers on campus and then with the teachers.

 Yates received his Ph.D. in economics from UP in 1976.
 He was given tenure by UP shortly after completing his doctorate.
 During a sabbatical leave in 1977, he served as director of research for the United Farm Workers Union at union headquarters in Keene, California.
 He left during a purge of union staff by union president Cesar Chavez.

 Although Yates continued to teach at UP-Johnstown, in 1980 he began to teach workers and labor activists as well.
-He traveled all over the state of Pennsylvania and into West Virginia and Ohio, educating workers about labor unions, their right to form a union, and economics.
-He taught for many years in the Labor Center at the University of Massachusetts-Amherst, where his students were union officers and members.
+He traveled, educating workers about labor unions, their right to form a union, and economics.
+He taught for many years in the Labor Center at the University of Massachusetts Amherst, where his students were union officers and members.

-Yates began a long-time relationship with Monthly Review in the mid-1970s.
-He has published many articles in the publication over the years.
-The relationship between Yates and MR's editorial staff grew close.
-Monthly Review Press eventually agreed to publish Yates' first book, Longer Hours, Fewer Jobs: Employment and Unemployment in the United States.
+Yates began a publishing with the Monthly Review in the mid-1970s.
+Monthly Review Press published Yates' first book, Longer Hours, Fewer Jobs: Employment and Unemployment in the United States.
 Three more books and a co-edited volume followed.
-He also began to perform some editing work for the magazine.

-During the mid-1980s Yates divorced his first wife and several years later married a second time.
-He has four children.

 In 2001, Yates retired from his position at UP-Johnstown.
 He and his wife began to live an itinerant existence, spending significant amounts of time in Yellowstone National Park, Manhattan, Miami Beach and Portland, Oregon.
 These travels were documented in the book Cheap Motels and a Hotplate.
 As of 2019, he and his wife have been on the road for eighteen years.

 After his retirement, Yates became in 2001 associate editor at Monthly Review.
 In 2006, he became the editorial director of Monthly Review Press.
 As director, he has edited more than fifty titles.
 In 2018, he retired as associate editor of Monthly Review.